-- (1) Where a motion or recommendation has been moved and is under debate, no further motion may be received except a motion that- - (a) the debate be adjourned; - (b) Council proceed to the next business; - (c) the matter be referred back; - (d) amends the previous motion; or - (e) the matter is put to the vote. - (2) Every procedural motion must be seconded before the motion may be discussed. - (3) Any procedural motion may be withdrawn by the mover with the consent of the Council, without debate. - (4) Where a motion to amend is moved, the amendment must be- - (a) relevant to the original motion; - (b) reduced to writing; - (c) signed by the mover; and - (d) handed to the Speaker to read to the meeting. - (5) The amendment referred to in sub-rule (4) may not alter the substance of the original motion. - (6) A Councillor may not move more than one amendment to any original motion. - (7) Whenever an amendment to an original motion has been moved and seconded, no other amendment may be moved until the first amendment has been disposed of.
+- (1) Where a motion or recommendation has been moved and is under debate, no further motion may be received except a motion that- - (a) the debate be adjourned; - (b) Council proceed to the next business; - (c) the matter be referred back; - (d) amends the previous motion; or - (e) the matter is put to the vote. - (1A) Notwithstanding sub-rule (1), the Speaker may rule that Council be adjourned in the event of an unforeseen eventuality which is not provided for in these Rules. - [Rule (1A) inserted by section 12 of the Amendment By-law, 2017] - (2) Every procedural motion must be seconded before the motion may be discussed. - (3) Any procedural motion may be withdrawn by the mover with the consent of the Council, without debate. - (4) Where a motion to amend is moved, the amendment must be- - (a) relevant to the original motion; - (b) reduced to writing; - (c) signed by the mover; and - (d) handed to the Speaker to read to the meeting. - (5) The amendment referred to in sub-rule (4) may not alter the substance of the original motion. - (6) A Councillor may not move more than one amendment to any original motion. - (7) Whenever an amendment to an original motion has been moved and seconded, no other amendment may be moved until the first amendment has been disposed of.
 If that amendment is carried, the motion as amended must become the motion upon which any further amendment may be moved. - (8) Where the original motion relates to a By-law, any motion to amend must take the form of a reference back to the committee concerned. - (9) Any amendment which would have the effect of increasing expenditure or reducing the income of Council must take the form of a reference back to the relevant committee for consideration. - (10) A procedural motion that a matter be referred back, must indicate the committee to which the matter is to be referred and the point, or points on which the committee's advice or further advice is required.
 If a motion in terms of this rule is carried, the debate on the recommendation must end and the Council must proceed to the next agenda item. - (11) A motion for the adjournment of Council may not be moved while any item on the agenda is under consideration, but may only be moved immediately after the resolution on any item has been adopted, and before the next item on the agenda is brought under consideration. - (12) A motion for the debate to be adjourned with reasons for the request, or for a question to be put, or for Council to proceed to the next business must be moved at the close of any speech.